elastx/elx-docs/content/en/docs/private-kubernetes/guides/autoscaling.md

 Another example is to have a minimum of 3 nodes and maximum of 7.
 This would translate to minimum one node per availability zone and maximum 3 in STO1 and 2 in STO2 and STO3 respectively.
 To keep it simple we recommend using increments of 3.

-If you are unshare contact out support and we will help you get the configuration you wish for.
+If you are unsure contact out support and we will help you get the configuration you wish for.

 ## How does autoscaling know when to add additional nodes?

-Nodes are added once they are needed. and there is 2 scenarious.
+Nodes are added once they are needed and there are 2 scenarios:

 1. You have a pod that fails to be scheduled on existing nodes
-2. You schedule pods with requests and the autoscaler senses that your pods won't be able to be scheduled.
-If a lot of pods are schedule this method can add more than one node at a time.
+2. You scheduled pods with requests and the autoscaler senses that your pods won't be able to be scheduled on the available nodes.
+If a lot of pods are scheduled this method can add more than one node at a time.

 ## Can I disable auto scaling after activating it?